 Glenn was also a member of AA for some 48 years.

 He is survived by his wife the former Frances(Riggs), Churchville; a son Dennis(Patricia), New Glasgow; a daughter Esther(Mark)Weatherbee, Ottawa; granddaughters: Samantha Cameron, Christine(John)MacDonald, Dartmouth; a great-granddaughter Alexa MacDonald, brothers: Amos(Amy)Cameron, Pope’s Harbour; Frank (Mardi)Cameron, Musquodoboit Harbour; sisters: Christine(Barney)Walker, Windsor; Adrianne(John)Chapman, Bible Hill; many nieces and nephews.

 He was predeceased by a brother Elmer Cameron and a sister Marie Weeks.

 His remains will rest in the H.W.
 Angus Funeral Home, New Glasgow for visiting from 2-4 and 7-9pm Thursday.
 Funeral Services will be held 11am Friday from St. George’s Anglican Church, New Glasgow with Rev. Falen McNulty presiding.
 A reception will follow the service in the church hall.
 Burial will take place at Heatherdale Memorial Gardens.

 Donations in memory of Glenn may be made to the Canadian Diabetes Association or to the Nova Scotia Heart and Stroke Foundation.

-angusfuneralhomes.comTo send flowers to the family of Glenn Cameron, please visit Tribute Store
+angusfuneralhomes.comTo send flowers to the family or plant a tree in memory of Glenn Cameron, please visit Tribute Store